Hugne/kdev/README.md

 BOOTING
 -------
-9pm is used to configure virsh network and start domains, check out Richard's repo https://github.com/rical/9pm
+You need the expect, tcl and tcllib packages for 9pm to work 9pm is used to configure virsh network and start domains, check out Richard's repo https://github.com/rical/9pm
 There are two ways to run the 9pm scripts ether invoke the .tcl scripts directly, for this you need to define the TCLLIBPATH environment variable: